 In his books, Anselm displays his approach to the relationship between faith and reason.
 According to Anselm, faith is required for understanding.
 To him, any knowledge gained without faith is unreliable.
 However, Anselm also held that reason is indispensable in understanding faith.
 This view is often summarized as “faith seeking understanding.”
 Anselm was one of the earliest theologians to rely almost exclusively on logic and reason in his defense of Christian beliefs.

 This approach led to a philosophical system known as Scholasticism.
 This method of study emphasizes reason, dialogue, research, close attention to the intended meaning of words, and constructive criticism.
-Anselm’s students continued in this tradition, and Thomas Aquinas, often labelled the greatest Christian philosopher, was a Scholastic.
+Anselm’s students continued in this tradition, and Thomas Aquinas, often labeled the greatest Christian philosopher, was a Scholastic.

 Anselm’s most direct contribution to theology was his interpretation of the atonement.
 Many of Anselm’s predecessors had characterized Christ’s sacrifice as a ransom paid to Satan, who was holding man hostage.
 Anselm countered that the only party wronged by human sin was an infinitely holy God, so only an infinite sacrifice could satisfy that debt.
 Therefore, Jesus Christ had to willingly sacrifice Himself, as the sinless God-man, in order to fulfill our debt.
 This view is known as the satisfaction theory of the atonement.
-Several centuries later, Reformed theologians would later rely on a modified version of this concept, known as substitutionary atonement.
+Several centuries later, Reformed theologians would rely on a modified version of this concept, known as substitutionary atonement.

 Among the commonly debated arguments for the existence of God is the ontological argument.
 This concept was actually known as “Anselm’s Argument” until the 1700s, having been explained in his Proslogion.
 In short, Anselm claimed that God was the single greatest thing imaginable.
 Since existing is “greater” than not existing, Anslem concluded that, if we can conceive of one thing greater than all others, by definition that thing must exist.
 That single “greatest” thing, per Anslem, is God.